inventale/spring-boot-template/backend-app/README.md

 This module contains Spring Dependency Injection configuration and Web endpoints.
 The main idea is not to mix business logic (see backend module) and DI configuration.
+It allows migrating to new service frameworks like DI container or Web service without changing a business logic.
+Moreover, it simplifies potential dependencies between non-application modules.

 ***HelloWorldAppAcceptanceTest***